Skip to main content

 8. Greeting you at the door

 Even if your four-legged friend runs to the door every time they hear a noise, there’s no way every little sound gets such an excited reaction from your dog.
 Just think of all the happy snuggles you get when you come home.
-There’s no way your dog doesn’t love you.
+Proof that your dog loves you.

 Topics